mehfoozkhangithub/Back_Rev/react-toolkit/todos_redux/README.md

 export default todoSlice.reducer;
 ```

-3. `components` folder create and in that we mehfooz khan
+3. `components` folder create and in that we